-Classified by UNESCO as ‘cultural sites’, Al Ain world heritage locations include the six Al Ain Oases and the archaeological sites of Bida bint Saud, Hafeet and Hili, all testimonies of sedentary human occupation of a desert region since the Neolithic period, with vestiges of many prehistoric cultures.
+Classified by UNESCO under cultural sites, the Al Ain world-heritage locations include the six Al Ain Oasis and the archaeological sites of Bida bint Saud, Jebel Hafit, and Hili.
+These incredible, ancient sites echo the stories of prehistoric culture and human occupation in this desert area since the Neolithic period, inviting you to literally step into the past.

-Numerous stone-constructed tombs were discovered and excavated on top of the mountain called Gharn bint Saud to the north of Al Ain.
-The largest of these tombs is rectangular in shape, measuring 8 metres in length and 6 metres in width.
-Although some of the tombs may date as early as 5000 years ago, many of the tombs were re-used throughout the Bronze and Iron Ages.
+To the north of Al Ain, several ancient stone-constructed tombs were discovered and excavated on top of the hard-to-miss Gharn bint Saud, a large stratified rock that rises from the desert and surrounding farms.
+The largest of these tombs is rectangular, eight metres long and six metres wide.
+Although some of the tombs may date as far back as 5,000 years ago, many of the tombs were re-used throughout the Bronze and Iron Ages.

-A 3000-year-old falaj was discovered 1,500 meters to the west of Gharn bint Saud.
-It attests to local ingenuity in obtaining water from deep below the surface.
-Currently, this falaj, the examples from Hili, and other examples from elsewhere in the UAE and Oman are the earliest evidence for the widespread use of this irrigation technology in the world.
-A large mudbrick building, which included a central room with column bases, and which dates to 3000 years ago, was found near the falaj.
-These sites illustrate the critical role that the Bida bint Saud area, and Al Ain generally, played in the development of the Eastern Region of Abu Dhabi.
+Excavations in this area have resulted in many artefacts being found, including double-edged swords.
+A 3,000-year-old falaj (ancient irrigation system) was also discovered 1,500 metres to the west of Gharn bint Saud.
+This incredible piece of engineering attests to local ingenuity, obtaining water from deep below the surface.
+Currently, this falaj, as well as other examples from the Hili Archaeological Park and elsewhere in the UAE and Oman, provide the earliest evidence for the widespread use of this irrigation technology across the world.
+A large mud-brick building that included a central room with column bases dating back 3,000 years ago was also found near the falaj.
+These sites illustrate the critical role that the Bida bint Saud area, and Al Ain overall, played in the development of the Eastern Region of Abu Dhabi.

-The 5000-year-old Jebel Hafeet tombs mark the beginning of the Bronze Age in the UAE.
-Excavations by Danish archaeologists in 1959 found evidence for ceramic vessels and copper artefacts in these tombs.
-These artefacts indicate the importance of maritime trade across the Arabian Gulf.
-The tombs are single-chamber tombs and are made of local unworked or roughly cut stones.
-These differ from later Umm an-Nar tombs which were made from finely worked blocks that contained the remains of hundreds of people.
+The 5,000-year-old Jebel Hafit tombs mark the start of the Bronze Age in the UAE.
+Excavations by Danish archaeologists in 1959 found evidence of ceramic vessels and copper artefacts in these tombs.
+These indicate the importance of maritime trade across the Arabian Gulf.
+The tombs are single-chamber tombs and are made of local, unworked or roughly cut stones.
+These differ from later Umm an-Nar tombs, mentioned above, which were made from finely worked blocks and contained the remains of hundreds of people.